When you put up new drywall, it may seem that all you need to do is add two coats of regular paint, and you are done.

 It would then harden to form walls and ceilings after a long drying time and needed redoing to achieve a perfect finish.

-This technique, regardless, was excruciatingly labor-intensive, time-consuming and required great skills.
+This technique, regardless, was excruciatingly labor-intensive, time-consuming, and required excellent skills.

 Drywalls are a godsend; interior construction that almost took a month could be finished in a few days with added advantages of excellent durability and moderate pricing.

-You need to apply the primer after the drywall is ready and dry.
+You must apply the primer after the drywall is installed, sealed, dry, and ready to go.

 How to Prime and Paint Over New Drywall?

-Also, you will need a painter’s tape to edge off areas outside the drywall, and the right clothes that you do not mind getting paint on them.
+Also, you will need painter’s tape to edge off areas outside the drywall and the right clothes – that you do not mind getting paint on them.

-You will need to start by cleaning and preparing the new drywall.
-This is not that difficult if the drywall is new because it should be in pristine condition.
+Start by cleaning and preparing the new drywall.
+This is not that difficult if the drywall is new because it should already be in pristine condition.

-You will need to ensure that any covering is removed so that the wall itself is exposed and ready to be primed and painted.
+But if it’s an old unfinished drywall surface, ensure that any dirt, grime, or oily covering is removed so that the wall itself is exposed and ready to be primed and painted.

-Go over the drywall to ensure that any changes you need, such as adding holes for outlets, have been made.
+Also, go over the drywall to ensure that any changes you need, such as holes for outlets, have been cut.

-In this step, you are creating a frame by which the rest of the primer can be applied.
+In this step, you should create a frame on the wall where the rest of the primer can be applied.

-Once you have created the frame, you can then use a roller to apply the remaining primer to the wall.
+Once you have created the frame, use a roller to apply the remaining primer to the wall (inside the frame).